Rai Italia

 Rai Italia is the international Italian language television service of Rai Com, a subsidiary of RAI, Italy's public national broadcaster.
 Rai Italia operates a television network that broadcasts around the world via four localized feeds.
 Programming features a mix of news, discussion-based programs, drama and documentaries as well as sports coverage.

 The broadcast of the signal, sent from the Saxa Rubra television production center in Rome, is broadcast through several satellite, cable, IPTV and OTT platforms, as a paid service in the Americas, Africa and Australia while in Asia it is a FTA channel.

+The channel falls under the Offerta Estero (International Offer) unit and produces original programs under the Rai Italy structure.
+The expansion took place in 2022, when the corporation announced the creation of a section on RaiPlay dedicated to such programming.